-The Illinois Department of Public Health is recommending all hospitals and EMS providers MUST immediately elevate their conservation and contingency strategies as it relates to Personal Protective Equipment (PPE).
-Please use this guidance to conserve PPE wherever allows, while ensuring the safety of healthcare personnel.
-Receiving hospitals remain the responsible party for allowing EMS to restock their equipment or supplies after transporting patients.
+The Illinois Department of Public Health is recommending all hospitals and emergency medical services’ (EMS) providers to immediately elevate conservation and contingency strategies relating to personal protective equipment (PPE).
+Use this guidance to conserve PPE wherever allows, while ensuring the safety of health care personnel.
+Receiving hospitals remain the responsible party for permitting EMS to restock equipment or supplies after transporting patients.

-The CDC has provided guidance for conservation and contingency measures which may change daily practices but may not have a significant impact on the care delivered to the patient or the safety of the healthcare provider.
+The Centers for Disease Control and Prevention (CDC) has provided guidance for conservation and contingency measures that may change daily practices but may not have a significant impact on the care delivered to the patient or the safety of the health care provider.
 The following measures may be considered in the setting of potential shortages of N95 respirators, surgical or procedures mask, gowns, and goggles.
-Hospital and EMS providers should make decisions on a case by case basis taking in to account the local conditions.
+Hospitals and EMS providers should make decisions on a case-by-case basis taking in to account local conditions.

-- Expediting discharges for patients who can safely be discharged home- applies to hospitals
+- Expediting hospital discharges for patients who can safely be sent home.

-- Extended use of masks and reuse per the CDC guidance
+- Extended use of masks and reuse per CDC guidance.

-- Respirators should be prioritized for procedures that are likely to generate respiratory aerosols, which would pose the highest exposure risk to HCP.
+- Respirators should be prioritized for procedures likely to generate respiratory aerosols, which pose the highest exposure risk to health care personnel.